patrickvorgers/Home-Assistant-Import-Energy-Data/MariaDB/README.md

 - Restart/reboot Home Assistant (physically reboot Home Assistant or login using PUTTY-SSH and execute the `reboot` command)
 - Validate the imported data in the `Energy Dashboard`
   - After validation, the `homeassistant backup` database can be removed.
 Right-click on `homeassistant backup` and select `Drop` (HeidiSQL).
-    Optionally, run the `Cleanup backup data` script to remove the backup data from the `homeassistant` database.
+    Optionally, run the `Cleanup backup data.sql` SQL script to remove the backup data from the `homeassistant` database.
+    The backup data can also be removed by using the `ImportData.py` script with the `--cleanup-backup` option.
-  - In case of issues, the changes can be rolled back with the `Restore backup data` script.
+  - In case of issues, the changes can be rolled back with the `Restore backup data.sql` SQL script.
-    This script will revert the changes made by the `Import Energy data into Home Assistant` script.
+    This script will revert the changes made by the `Import Energy data into Home Assistant` SQL script.
     Make sure not to wait too long before performing this step, as the Home Assistant recorder will start updating the database with new data, making the backup outdated.
 - Enjoy :-)